R1-T1: Fully Incentivizing Translation Capability in LLMs via Reasoning Learning: Methodology

-Our seed dataset comprises 2k parallel translation pairs carefully sampled from a diverse range of real-world open-source MT datasets\footnote{\url{https://machinetranslate.org/wmt}}\footnote{\url{https://www.un.org/dgacm/zh/content/uncorpus/}}\footnote{\url{https://huggingface.co/datasets/joefox/newstest-2017-2019-ru_zh/tree/main}}\footnote{\url{https://www.jizhi-dataset.top/index/category/detail/15}}, ensuring essential coverage in terms of token length distribution, domain knowledge, and translation languages.
-For the length of each translation pair, we consider pairs of both sentence-level and paragraph-level, covering the majority of common translation scenarios.
-As illustrated in Fig.~\ref{fig_token}, the token length distribution of our seed dataset primarily ranges from 10 to 1200 tokens, consistent with several authoritative MT benchmarks\cite{banon2020paracrawl, goyal2022flores}.

-For domain diversity, we select a wide variety of content types, including news (\emph{i.e.}, WMT corpus~\cite{kocmi2024findings}), literature, and specialized texts that require domain-specific terminology.
-This ensures that our dataset addresses various translation challenges across different fields.
-For language coverage in the training set, we focus on six major languages—Russian (ru), French (fr), German (de), Japanese (ja), Chinese (zh), and English (en)—chosen for their large speaker populations, the linguistic similarities and cross-linguistic relationships between them~\cite{bojar-etal-2018-findings}.
-From the open-source datasets described above, 20 translation directions within the six languages are distinguished.
-For each direction, 100 parallel pairs are randomly sampled, leading to a total of 2k parallel pairs.
+Our seed dataset consists of 2k parallel translation pairs sampled from open source real-world MT datasets, source are listed in Appendix \ref{sec:appendix A}.
+Data include translations at sentence and paragraph level, with token lengths ranging from 10 to 1200, consistent with established MT benchmarks~\citep{banon2020paracrawl, goyal2022flores}.
+Specifically, sources include (1) news data from the WMT corpus~\citep{kocmi2024findings}, (2) formal texts from the UN corpus~\citep{kocmi2024findings}, and (3) domain-specific corpora containing terminology-rich translations.
+For language coverage, we focus on six main languages—Russian (ru), French (fr), German (de), Japanese (ja), Chinese (zh), and English (en)—selected for their large speaker populations and cross-linguistic diversity~\citep{bojar-etal-2018-findings}.
+From the above sources, we identify 20 translation directions within these six languages.
+For each direction, 100 parallel pairs are randomly sampled, resulting in a total of 2k translation pairs.
+Table~\ref{tab:fig_token} displays the statistics.